object/Simple.OData.Client.xamstore/GettingStarted.md

 <pre>using Simple.OData.Client;</pre>

+In case you are building an iOS application you will have to ensure it holds a reference to a respective OData adapter (V3 or V4), otherwise iOS linker may not include it in the binaries:

+<pre>// Specify V3 or V4 adapter (or both) depending on the protocol version of the OData service
+Simple.OData.Client.V3Adapter.Reference(); </pre>

 Next we create an instance of ODataClient by passing an OData service URL.
 In a NuGetFinder sample it's a URL of the NuGet OData feed:

 <pre>var client = new ODataClient("https://nuget.org/api/v1");</pre>